ulfhaga/dockerAlpineBuildPackageMavenPlugin/README.md

 The plugin can now receive the package via the client (module client).

-## Plugin se.docker.alpine:plugin-maven
+## Generic Plugin configuration information

-See example in file sample/pom.xml
+The POM defined of the plugin is se.docker.alpine:plugin-maven:1.0

 The element configuration contains follow elements: